American Muslim Council

-The American Muslim Council (AMC) is an Islamic organization and registered charity in the United States.
-Its headquarters is located in Chicago, Illinois.
+The American Muslim Council (AMC) was an Islamic organization and registered charity in the United States.

+History

-An earlier organization with the same name was founded in 1990 by Abdul Rahman al-Amoudi with the support of the Muslim Brotherhood.
-(Al-Amoudi is also the former leader of the Islamic Society of Boston.)
+The organization was founded in 1990 by Abdul Rahman al-Amoudi with the support of the Muslim Brotherhood.
+Al-Amoudi formerly led the Islamic Society of Boston.

-The AMC later reorganized itself under a new name and moved its national headquarters from Washington, D.C. to Chicago.
-The organization currently using the name "The American Muslim Council" is different from the AMC founded by al-Amoudi; it is much more moderate.

 AMC took part in the defense of South Florida Professor and Palestinian Islamic Jihad leader Sami Al-Arian and questioned the US government's allegation that the professor took part in terrorist activities.
 AMC produced a pamphlet in which it said that "the FBI has a history of harassing and harming minority and immigrant communities".
 On March 2, 2006, Al-Arian entered a guilty plea to a charge of conspiracy to help the Palestinian Islamic Jihad, a "specially designated terrorist" organization.
 Al-Arian was sentenced to 57 months in prison, and ordered deported following his prison term.

-AMC is also a member of the American Muslim Political Coordination Council (AMPCC), along with the American Muslim Alliance (AMA), Council on American-Islamic Relations (CAIR), and Muslim Public Affairs Council (MPAC).
+AMC was also a member of the American Muslim Political Coordination Council (AMPCC), along with the American Muslim Alliance (AMA), Council on American-Islamic Relations (CAIR), and Muslim Public Affairs Council (MPAC).
 AMPCC's primary concern is to coordinate the member organizations on activism and lobbying.

+The AMC went defunct in 2003.
+A separate, more moderate organization operating under the same name later began operations out of Chicago, Illinois.